zk-phi/preact-web-components/Readme.md

 Use this parameter to attach styles to the ShadowDOM.

-This may especially be powerful to reuse the same CSS in many components (like reset CSS).
+This may especially be powerful when you want to reuse the same CSS in many components (like reset CSS), with minimal overheads.

 Value must be an array of `CSSStyleSheet`.

 ### `slots`

-Use this parameter to accept DOM elements as argument to the Custom Element.
+Use this parameter to accept DOM elements as arguments to the Custom Element.

 For an example, when you have a component like this: